testdrivenio/reactive-django/article.md

 **What's Happening Here?**

-Unicorn as the `unicorn:loading` attribute, which only is visible when an operation is in process.
+Unicorn has the `unicorn:loading` attribute, which only is visible when an operation is in process.
 Here, a spinner would be shown whenever the `add_task` method is in action.

 ## Conclusion